Student Alternative or Private Loan Options

 Borrowers are welcome to choose any participating lender.
 Please keep in mind the student loan industry is constantly changing, and lenders can change or eliminate borrower benefits without notice.

-The Higher Education Opportunity Act (HEOA) added a section to the Truth In Lending Act to require that before a private educational lender may consummate a private education loan for a student in attendance at an institution of higher education, the private education lender must obtain the completed and signed Self-Certification Form from the applicant.
+The Higher Education Opportunity Act (HEOA) added a section to the Truth In Lending Act to require that before a private educational lender may consummate a private education loan for a student in attendance at an institution of higher education or for a parent or sponsor of a student in attendance at an institution of higher education, the private education lender must obtain the completed and signed Self-Certification Form from the applicant.
 The form is normally provided by the lender during the application process and that is the preferred method of obtaining that document.

 Please contact the Office of Financial Aid if you have any questions.
 We can be reached at 215.489.2272 or email email@example.com.
 We are here to help you!